 We recommend to create your own AD groups for use within Umbrella policies.

-Domain Admins, Domain Users, and a number of other 'default' groups are excluded from the sync.
+Domain Admins and a number of other 'default' groups are excluded from the sync.
 Many well known groups associated with background software (such as Exchange, SQL, and WSUS) are also excluded from the AD sync.

 Scenario 4 - ADSync working but some AD objects are not sync'd